saysimple/saysimple-plugin-devkit/README.md

 ```

 ### scrollToTop
-This funtion scrolls to the top of the conversation.
+This function scrolls to the top of the conversation.

 __input__